Last updated on April 14th, 2023 at 12:06 pm

 How can you register with N1K and start earning N120, 000 monthly worth of Pinkoin?

-What does Udi Omotade-Spark Amos Sewanu or iBSmartify Nigeria plans to invest the money in that would yield such a huge turn over with a couple of weeks?
+What does Udi Omotade-Spark Amos Sewanu or iBSmartify Nigeria plan to invest the money in that would yield such a huge turnover with a couple of weeks?

 It will only take time for this to be glaring to everyone who gullibly believes in the project.
-The question of how to make money through inksnation shouldn’t exist in the first place because the guy behind it has designed a crypto ponzi which is out to scam you.
-MMM-model is what he’s using.
+The question of how to make money through inksnation shouldn’t exist in the first place because the guy behind it has designed a crypto ponzi that is out to scam gullible investors.
+MMM-model is what he’s using the founder uses

 According to Huw, “This is a scam targeting people who see a big number and don’t pause to think about whether it’s remotely likely that they’ll ever achieve it”.